Fennel

 Fennel (Foeniculum vulgare) is a flowering plant species in the carrot family.
 It is a hardy, perennial herb with yellow flowers and feathery leaves.
 It is indigenous to the shores of the Mediterranean but has become widely naturalized in many parts of the world, especially on dry soils near the sea coast and on riverbanks.

 It is a highly flavorful herb used in cooking and, along with the similar-tasting anise, is one of the primary ingredients of absinthe.
 Florence fennel or finocchio (/fɪˈnɒkioʊ/, /-ˈnoʊk-/, /it/) is a selection with a swollen, bulb-like stem base (sometimes called bulb fennel) that is used as a vegetable.

 Description

 Foeniculum vulgare is a perennial herb.
 The stem is hollow, erect, and glaucous green, and it can grow up to 2.1 m tall.
 The leaves grow up to 40 cm long; they are finely dissected, with the ultimate segments filiform (threadlike), about 0.5 mm wide.
 Its leaves are similar to those of dill, but thinner.

 The flowers are produced in terminal compound umbels 5–17.5 cm wide, each umbel section having 20–50 tiny yellow flowers on short pedicels.
 The fruit is a dry schizocarp from 4–10 mm long, half as wide or less, and grooved.
-Since the seed in the fruit is attached to the pericarp, the whole fruit is often mistakenly called "seed".